troyat88/README-GENERATOR/README.md

 ## Usage
-Answer prompts to generate a quality README for your project *Navigate to index.js in command line
+Answer prompts to generate a quality README for your project *Navigate to index.js in command line.
-*Run Program
+*Run Program.
 ```bash
 node index.js // to run program
 ```